 (L) Research Finds Source of Thrill From Fear (2011)

-Article is about this study: Convergent Processing of Both Positive and Negative Motivational Signals by the VTA Dopamine Neuronal Populations
+- The is article is about this study: Convergent Processing of Both Positive and Negative Motivational Signals by the VTA Dopamine Neuronal Populations

 Fredrick and Antonio Jackson and Laura Rodriguez grinned after racing go-karts at Adventure Crossing.
 They admit they like a little excitement and danger -- after all, they're Marines.
 Antonio, 27, likes roller coasters.